Louise-Ryan/GENE-FAM/README.md

 <li> <b>Options for nhmmer on the genome assembly:</b> </li> </p>

-For each novel hit identified with nhmmer on the genome assembly, the nucleotide region upstream and downstream of the hit are retrieved and fed into augustus for gene prediction.
+For each novel hit identified with nhmmer on the genome assembly, the nucleotide region upstream and downstream of the hit are retrieved and fed into AUGUSTUS for gene prediction.
 To specify the amount of nucleotides added to the 3' and 5' ends of the hit prior to prediction, please  specify the following variables: </p>

 To specify the number of nucleotides added to the 3' end, please define the $nhmmer_plus variable on line 58 as follows: